Eureka Stockade (1949 film): Music

 In March 1947 it was announced Vaughan Williams would come to Australia to do music for the movie.

 Reception

 The film was released in London in January 1949.
 Early reviews were poor.
 Rafferty went to London for a ten-week promotional tour.
 He claimed the film was "packing them in in the provinces."
+However it was a financial disappointment.
+The film earned distributor's gross receipts of £55,855 in the UK of which £40,258 went to the producer.

 The movie was given a gala premiere in Sydney in May.
 However it was not as well received as The Overlanders, either critically or with the public.

-Other Ealing Movies
+Filmink argued Watt "wound up making a dramatised documentary rather than a dramatic film, where every main character gives speeches rather than talks in dialogue, and the cast are almost entirely men of the same age, and almost no one comes across like a real person...
+Watt knows how to make his characters move – they storm stockades, burn hotels, yell at meetings – but they never come alive as humans."

+Impact

 Ealing wound back its Australian production plans, including a proposed version of Robbery Under Arms.
 However, they did make three more movies in the country: Bitter Springs (1950), The Shiralee (1957) and The Siege of Pinchgut (1959).

+It has been argued that the film prompted Rafferty to steer away from romantic roles for the rest of his career.

 Alternate title

 An abridged version of the film was released in the United States of America under the title, Massacre Hill.

 Book

 Rex Rienits wrote a book based on the script, which was published in 1949.
 The book included stills from the film.